As Published by Maintenance Technology Magazine September 2017 issue

-The alignment and balancing procedures lay out the basic steps required to align and balance machines safely, reducing risk of injury and increasing likelihood of a quality outcome.
+The alignment and balancing procedures lay out the basic steps required to align and balance machines safely, reducing the risk of injury and increasing the likelihood of a quality outcome.
 Checklists simplify the workflow and serve to remind employees of the processes required to consistently and safely perform the precision maintenance task.

 Well-aligned and balanced machines run more reliably, with a greatly reduced probability of failure.
-This allows for better maintenance planning, greatly reduced repair and maintenance expenses, increased uptime and more profits.
+This allows for better maintenance planning, greatly reduced repair and maintenance expenses, increased uptime, and more profits.

-A good alignment procedure ensure that machines are aligned to the proper tolerances for the running condition of the machines, taking into account such things as thermal growth and anticipated positional changes.
+A good alignment procedure ensures that machines are aligned to the proper tolerances for the running condition of the machines, taking into account such things as thermal growth and anticipated positional changes.
 This ensures that the greatest efficiency is achieved in your running machinery, prolonging their health and reducing power consumption.
 Studies have shown that well-aligned machines result in a 3% to 10% reduction in power consumption.
-Noise and heat generation is reduced, producing a safer work environment.
+Noise and heat generation are reduced, producing a safer work environment.

 - Production Quality

-Good alignment and balancing result in better product quality since vibration is minimized, resulting in a more uniform and higher product quality.
+Good alignment and balancing result in better product quality since vibration is minimized, resulting in more uniform and higher product quality.
 Unexpected breakdowns in production machinery may lead to costly waste from scrappage and high restart costs for the production line.

 - Training & Procedural Consistency

 Once implemented, a procedure ensures all employees involved in the activity face clear and consistent expectations and processes, leading to a better understanding between all staff in the facility.
-Training expense can be reduced since often only refresher training is required to update understanding of the technology utilized as updates are rolled out.
+Training expenses can be reduced since often only refresher training is required to update understanding of the technology utilized as updates are rolled out.
 Records should be kept that document employee training.

 The next step in precision maintenance and reliability is the Implementation of formal specifications that detail every step in a task from safety to activity process to documentation, to ensure that anyone involved can follow the procedures and guidelines without confusion, and reach the desired outcome for all machinery types in the plant.
 Such specifications typically take from two to three months to develop and a further two to three months to roll out and fully implement.
 LUDECA has written a number of these specifications for customers worldwide.
 Let us help you as well.